-The large variety of properties means that commercial real estate is the perfect option for people looking to diversify their investment portfolio.
+The large variety of properties means that a commercial property is the perfect option for people looking to diversify their investment portfolio.

-What do I need to consider when looking at a potential investment?
+What do I need to consider when looking at a potential commercial property investment?

 If you have found some commercial real estate you may be interested in investing in, there are several factors you need to consider to decide if it is a good idea.